E commerce warehouse: Do you need one to run an ecommerce business?

 2. Optimize your warehouse layout

 Design matters.
-Label shelves, streamline your zones, and cut down time spent picking and packing.
+Label shelves, streamline your zones, and minimize empty air around stored items to maximize storage density, cutting down time spent picking and packing.

 3. Train your team